nextflow-io/nextflow/docs/module.md

 Sharing modules between workflows is useful for reducing duplicate coding efforts, harmonizing tools between workflows, and helping to distribute improvements, software upgrades, and bug fixes among your workflows.

 Managing shared modules across your workflows can be be done in many ways.
-Several methods can been used, including as simple as manually copying files or more complex using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), and other ways.  [nf-core has a well-developed method](https://nf-co.re/tools#modules) using its tooling and specs, and which can be used for custom modules out of local git repositories."
+Several methods can been used, including as simple as manually copying files or more complex using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), and other ways.  [nf-core has a well-developed method](https://nf-co.re/tools#modules) using its tooling and specs, and which can be used for custom modules out of local git repositories.